Topic 4 Exercises

 }

 Exercise 3.
-Enter a number from 1 to 5 using the keyboard and, depending on the number, a text will appear on the program screen in a color: yellow, blue, green, black or white.
+Enter a number from 1 to 5 on the keyboard and, depending on the number, a text in a color will appear on the program screen: yellow, blue, green, black or white.

 Solution: